 However, for what it is worth, college life prepares you for the unforgiving life that awaits after graduation.
 One way it does this is through regular assignments that are timed.
 You can never afford to submit an assignment late if you want to be classified for a college degree.

-Now, when undertaking college education, précis writing is one of the most important yet challenging tasks.
+When undertaking a college education, précis writing is one of the most important yet challenging tasks.
 At least, from our internal survey, it emerged that 3 out of 5 students find it hard to write a précis.
 The students also do not understand what a précis is and how to write a précis step by step.

-In this article, we have put together important facts on how to write a précis, we explain what it means, its rules, and give you links to précis examples.
+In this article, we have put together important facts on how to write a précis, explain its meaning, its rules, and give you links to précis examples.